Pulmonary Fibrosis | Symptoms | Causes | Risk Factors | Diagnosis | Treatment | Prevention

 • Avoid excess stress.

 A lung transplant may be recommended for patients aged over 65 with severe disease.
-Your doctor may also recommend you for pulmonary rehabilitation.
+The doctor may also recommend pulmonary rehabilitation.
 This treatment plan involves a program of exercise, education, and support.
-This will help you to breathe more easily.
+This will help the person to breathe more easily.

 • Avoid smoking.

-• Wear a face mask if you are working in an environment with harmful chemicals.
+• Wear a face mask while working in an environment with harmful chemicals.

 Frequently Asked Questions